 TERMS: Active share represents the share of portfolio holdings that differ from the benchmark index holdings.
 Average drawdown is the arithmetic average of declines in value during a given period of time.
 Downside risk is a measure of the average deviations of a negative return series.
 A large downside risk implies that there have been large swings or volatility in the manager's return series.
 Beta is a measure of a portfolio's volatility.
 A beta of 1.00 implies perfect historical correlation of movement with the market.
 A higher beta manager will rise and fall more rapidly than the market, whereas a lower beta manager will rise and fall slower.
-Standard deviation is a measure of the average deviations of a return series from its mean; often used as a measure of portfolio volatility.
+Standard deviation is a measure of portfolio volatility.
 A large standard deviation implies that there have been large swings or volatility in the manager's return series.
 Tracking error measures of the amount of active risk that is being taken by a manager.
 Tracking error accounts for the deviation away from the benchmark and does not indicate in which direction it occurred, either positive or negative.
 Alpha is the measure of performance on a risk-adjusted basis.
 Alpha takes the volatility (price risk) of a mutual fund and compares its risk-adjusted performance to a benchmark index.
 The excess return of the fund relative to the return of the benchmark index is a fund's alpha.
 Sharpe ratio is calculated by finding the portfolio's excess return and then dividing by the portfolio's standard deviation.
 Information Ratio (IR) measures a portfolio manager's ability to generate excess returns relative to a benchmark, but also attempts to identify the consistency of the investor.
 This ratio will identify if a manager has beaten the benchmark by a lot in a few months or a little every month.
-The higher the IR the more consistent a manager is and consistency is an ideal trait.
-R-squared is a statistical measure that represents the percentage of a fund or security's movements that can be explaine
+The higher the IR the more consistency of the investor.
+This ratio will identify if a manager has beaten the benchmark by a lot in a few months or a little every month.
+The higher the IR the more consistency evestment Alliance.